PericlesTheo/periclestheo.github.io/_posts/2019-04-01-pointer-misuse-in-go.md

     }
 {% endhighlight %}

-So, what's the issue with the above code anw?
+So, what's the issue with the above code anyway?

 ### Mutation is sneaky at best
 Mutation is difficult to tackle when things go wrong.
 A million things could have altered the state of your program.
 Now, it's not to say mutation is necessarily bad but in a lot of cases we can improve its visibility.
 For instance, instead of having `transformName` doing the mutation, have it return a `string`.
 This will force the propagation of the mutation to happen at a more visible place.

 {% highlight go %}
     func main() {
-    	h := &Human{"JeSsie"}
+    	h := &Human{Name: "JeSsie"}
     	h.Name = transformName(h)
     	fmt.Println(h.Name) // returns 'JESSIE'
     }
 {% endhighlight %}

-The above though doesn't really feel idiomatic Go.
+The above though doesn't really feel like idiomatic Go.
 Moreover, there is a better way of achieving a similar effect to the above.

 ### Use methods when it comes to mutations
 Methods are just functions that have a particular receiver.
 Attaching behaviour that is operating specifically on a type is the perfect usecase.
 It also makes code much cleaner.

 {% highlight go %}
     func main() {
-    	h := &Human{"JeSsie"}
+    	h := &Human{Name: "JeSsie"}
     	h.transformName()
     	fmt.Println(h.Name)
     }